Zylann/godot_heightmap_plugin/README.md

 ![Editor screenshot](addons/zylann.hterrain/screenshots/2018_04_02.png)

-Heightmap-based terrain for Godot 3.x, using GDScript, C++ and GDNative (engine recompilation is not needed).
+Heightmap-based terrain for Godot 3.0.2 and later.
-It was forked from its former module implementation: https://github.com/Zylann/godot_heightmap_module

-WARNING: under development, still very rough and may be buggy.
+It supports texture painting, colouring, holes, level of detail and grass.

+Although the plugin can be used, it is still under development.
+Some features might be missing or bugs can occur.
+Please refer to the issue tracker if you have any problem.

 Installation